IMF says talk of euro zone break-up is "crazy"

 GREECE

-The IMF dismissed talk that Greece is headed toward a sovereign debt default and an exit from the euro zone.
+The IMF dismissed talk that Greece is headed towards a sovereign debt default and an exit from the euro zone.

 "It is a problem that is eminently manageable if the right actions are taken," Jorg Decressin, senior IMF economist.
 Decressin said.
 "And so I still think it's a crazy proposition to think about a break-up of the euro area."